 \begin{linenomath*}

 \end{linenomath*}

 where $\sigma_{u}$ is the area fraction of updrafts within some larger domain, $\rho$ is the density of air, and $w_{u}$ is the average vertical velocity in updrafts.

-Despite its centrality to tropical meteorology, convective mass flux is difficult to study at a global scale.
-This difficulty is partly due to the paucity of observations, as in-cloud velocity is often difficult to observe except when using ground-based radar installations, which have limited coverage in the tropics \cite{Giangrande2016,Savazzi2021}.
+Convective mass flux is difficult to study at a global scale.
+This difficulty is partly due to a paucity of observations, for in-cloud velocity is often difficult to observe except when using ground-based radar installations, which have limited coverage in the tropics \cite{Giangrande2016,Savazzi2021}.
 Existing satellite-based estimates of mass flux are subject to large uncertainties and are built upon several physical assumptions regarding convective clouds \cite{Jeyaratnam2021}.
 On the other hand, general circulation models (GCMs) are typically run at such coarse horizontal resolutions that cumulus parameterizations are required to represent the effects of convection.
 However, the steady decline of computing costs have recently allowed modeling centers to deploy global storm-resolving models (GRSMs).
 These models have a typical grid spacing of 2-5 km, so that deep convection may be permitted at the resolved scale rather than parameterized.
 We shall take advantage of this new tool.
 We will quantify convective mass flux in the GSRMs and examine its response to environmental conditions.
-In doing so, we hope not only to advance our understanding of convective mass flux in the real atmosphere, but also to provide an informative comparison across GSRMs.
+In doing so, we hope not only to advance our understanding of convection in the real atmosphere, but also to provide an informative comparison across GSRMs.